Most people mean well, unless they once were hurt ánd

 human moral circle.

-the essence of life, is immortal and includes your mortal
+The soul characterizes the essence of life, is immortal and includes your mortal

 body and consciousness.
 God's soul embraces the universe.